 If you need to fill a cavity and you've decided to use an amalgam filling, the first step will be anesthesia.
 Your dentist will apply a little dose to make sure you're comfortable throughout the procedure.

 Afterward, your dentist will put a rubber dam in your mouth.
 It is just a thin piece of rubber that goes over your mouth and around the teeth where the dentist will be working.
 This provides protection to the area that is not being worked on.

 The next step is that your dentist will remove the tooth decay.
 He/she can use first a dental drill (don't be scared, you'll be in anesthesia) and then a hand instrument.

 After that the damaged part of your tooth is gone, it'll be time to put the filling in.
 The amalgam is mixed up, and your dentist will use an amalgam carrier to place it inside your tooth.
 He/she will make sure that there are no empty spaces left, and then you'll have to bite a carbon paper to see if the filling is too high.

 And then, you're done, at least regarding the dental chair.
 You'll have to follow the instructions that your dentist provides you to have a successful recuperation.

 To have a recovery without any trouble, you need to consider the next recommendations in the days following your amalgam filling procedure:

-- Your tooth may be sensible to hot and cold temperatures.
+Your tooth may be sensitive to hot and cold temperatures.
 This is completely normal and will cease a couple of weeks after the procedure.
 Take care of what you eat and drink during this time.

-- After the anesthesia is gone, if you feel when you bite that the tooth where you received the filling hits first, call your dentist immediately.
-Your amalgam filling must not be higher that your teeth.
+After the anesthesia is gone, if you feel when you bite that the tooth where you received the filling hits first, call your dentist immediately.
+Your amalgam filling must not be higher than your teeth.

-- The gum tissue surrounding the area of the procedure may be sore for a few days.
-If you feel a constant pain, ask your dentist if you can take pain-killers to reduce it.
+The gum tissue surrounding the area of the procedure may be sore for a few days.
+If you feel constant pain, ask your dentist if you can take painkillers to reduce it.